Your Employment Case Lawyer

 Indiana Wage Statute requires employers to pay their employees on a timely basis.
 If an employer fails to do so, the employee can recover up to twice the wages due and the attorney’s fees incurred in the effort to obtain payment of the wages due.
 Wage recovery is not limited to the wages or salary due, but also includes payment of vacation pay, bonuses and commissions.

-Contact Foley & Small
+Contact Foley & Murphy

-Foley & Small has represented individual employees and groups of employees will been the victim of unlawful harassment and those who have not been paid wages or salary do them.
+Foley & Murphy has represented individual employees and groups of employees will been the victim of unlawful harassment and those who have not been paid wages or salary do them.
 If we can help you or your family, please contact us by clicking on the link at the top right of this page for a live chat with a member of our staff or email us from our Contact page.
 You can also call us at 800-276-2525.

 Let's Discuss Your Case Today.

 We want to hear from you and discuss how we can help.
-Remember, working with Foley & Small is like having a lawyer in your family.
+Remember, working with Foley & Murphy is like having a lawyer in your family.

-We only get paid if we recover for you.
+• We only get paid if we recover for you.

-We have an entire team ready to work for you.
+• We have an entire team ready to work for you.

-We want to help you in any way we can, including with medical bills and insurance issues.
+• We want to help you in any way we can, including with medical bills and insurance issues.

 Serving communities in